janosh/matbench-discovery/site/src/routes/preprint/+page.md

 ## Discussion

-We have demonstrated the effectiveness of ML-based triage in HT materials discovery and posit that the benefits of including ML in discovery workflows now clearly outweigh the costs. shows in a realistic benchmark scenario that several models achieve a discovery acceleration greater than 2.5 across the whole dataset and up to 5 when considering only the 10k most stable predictions from each model (@fig:metrics-table-first-10k).
+We have demonstrated the effectiveness of ML-based triage in HT materials discovery and posit that the benefits of including ML in discovery workflows now clearly outweigh the costs.
+@fig:metrics-table shows in a realistic benchmark scenario that several models achieve a discovery acceleration greater than 2.5 across the whole dataset and up to 5 when considering only the 10k most stable predictions from each model (@fig:metrics-table-first-10k).
 When starting this project, we were unsure which is the most promising ML methodology for HT discovery.
 Our findings demonstrate a clear superiority in accuracy and extrapolation performance of UIPs like CHGNet, M3GNet and MACE.
 Modeling forces enables these models to chart a path through atomic configuration space closer to the DFT-relaxed structure from where a more informed final energy prediction is possible.